Canonical-AI-Inc/canonical/README.md

 To take full advantage of caching's latency improvements, you can self-host the Canonical cache.
 We built it with the goal of minimizing the configuration burden.
 [Reach out](mailto:hello@canonical.chat) to tell us more about your architecture and how to get started.

-## Save 50% On Your LLM Token Costs
+## Pricing

+_Free Tier_

+If you have less than 100k of input and output tokens on your cache hits per month, Canonical Cache is free.

+_Paid Tier_

+The paid tier is for developers with 100k of input and output tokens per month.
 We charge only for cache hits.
 On cache hits, we charge 50% of the per token price of your LLM model.

 ## Don't Delay On Dropping Latency

-If you're interested in trying out the Canonical Cache, visit [our website](https://canonical.chat/) to get an API key!
+If you're interested in trying out the Canonical Cache, visit [our website](https://canonical.chat/) to get an API key for a free two-week trial!

 Or [email us](mailto:hello@canonical.chat) to set up a time to learn more about conversational AI caching.
 We'd love to hear from you!